Enjoy the beautiful spring wildflowers and hiking in Anza Borrego State Park, a desert in Southern California.

-Also stop in and see the Anza Borrego Visitors Center, an underground 7000 square foot center with interesting exhibits.
+Be sure to stop in and see the Anza Borrego Visitors Center, an underground 7000 square foot center with interesting exhibits relating the the park history, native Americans, and desert life.
+It is located just outside the town of Borrego Springs.

 We enjoy visiting Anza Borrego in the spring to see the wildflowers, and in winter to relax in a spa during the warmth of the desert winter.